 Wasted spend on untargeted campaigns kills B2B pipeline.
 Account-based marketing (ABM) platforms fix that by treating high-value accounts as individual markets.
 You surround buying committees with targeted campaigns across display ads, email, social, web personalization, and events.
 The goal: get the right message to the right accounts at the right time.

-Platforms like ZoomInfo, 6sense, Demandbase, and Terminus use intent data, predictive scoring, and account intelligence to help teams identify in-market buyers and move them through the funnel faster.
+Platforms like ZoomInfo, Demandbase, and 6sense use intent data, predictive scoring, and account intelligence to help teams identify in-market buyers and move them through the funnel faster.

 What Is an Account-Based Marketing Platform?

-An account-based marketing platform is software that uses B2B data, intent signals, and multi-channel orchestration to identify and engage high-value accounts.
-Instead of broad campaigns, you target accounts matching your ideal customer profile with personalized messaging across channels.
+An ABM platform uses B2B data, intent signals, and multi-channel orchestration to identify and engage high-value accounts with personalized messaging.
+Instead of broad campaigns, you target accounts matching your ideal customer profile across display, email, social, and web.

 Intent Data: Track which accounts are actively researching solutions in your category based on web activity and content consumption

-Multi-Channel Activation: Orchestrate campaigns across display, social, email, web personalization, and direct mail
+Multi-Channel Activation: Orchestrate campaigns across display advertising, social, email, web personalization, and direct mail

 CRM Integration: Sync account data and engagement signals with Salesforce, HubSpot, and marketing automation platforms